Becoming a Foster Parent

 Place of Hope is a faith-based, state-licensed child welfare organization providing family-style foster care (emergency and long-term), foster care recruitment and support.

-- Mount Bethel Human Services
+- Mount Bethel Human Services - now Prevention Central

-Mount Bethel is charged by Communities Connected for Kids to recruit, train and license foster homes, particularly among our African American community.
+Prevention Control is charged by Communities Connected for Kids to recruit, train and license foster homes, particularly among our African American community.
 It’s training curriculum includes a faith-based component.